-- 8.1 The Student Support Team offers a confidential consultation service on both experience/open and selection days should a prospective student wish to discuss their specific support requirements. - 8.2 Through the application process prospective students with mental health support needs are encouraged to make these known, so that appropriate adjustments to the admissions process can be made.
+- 8.1 Through the application process prospective students with mental health support needs are encouraged to make these known, so that appropriate adjustments to the admissions process can be made.
 Early declaration also assists in the timely provision of support once students commence their studies.
-All staff who have contact with applicants should encourage early disclosure of additional needs to support this process. - 8.3 For current students, the Student Support Team offers a confidential drop-in and appointment service to all students for any aspect of student life.
-Further detail is provided within the Student Handbook and on the student website. - 8.4 Team members are NMITE Mental health Champions and can offer: - i. individual 1:1 support, - ii. signposting to information including regarding Disabled Students' Allowances (DSAs). - iii. advice on application for reasonable adjustments under the relevant policies, - iv. mental health support plans, - v. monitoring of students with mental health difficulties - vi. where appropriate referral and liaison with external agencies. - 8.5 The Student Support Team may also assist, advise, and liaise with relevant academic staff on how best to support students' mental health related or personal.
-Personal Tutors can signpost to information and services and refer or encourage the student to self-refer to the Student Support Team
+All staff who have contact with applicants should encourage early disclosure of additional needs to support this process. - 8.2 The Student Support Team offers a confidential consultation service during the admissions process as well as on experience/open and selection days should a prospective student wish to discuss their specific support requirements. - 8.3 For current students, the Student Support Team offers a confidential drop-in and appointment service to all students for any aspect of student life.
+Further detail is provided within the Student Handbook and on MyNMITE. - 8.4 Team members are NMITE Mental health Champions and can offer: - i. individual 1:1 support,

+- ii. signposting to information including regarding Disabled Students' Allowances (DSAs), - iii. advice on application for reasonable adjustments under the relevant policies, - iv. mental health support plans, - v. monitoring of students with mental health difficulties - vi. where appropriate referral and liaison with external agencies. - 8.5 The Student Support Team may also assist, advise, and liaise with relevant academic staff on how best to support students' mental health.